 In Communion, we are made one with Christ and Christ’s body, the church.
 In the Presbyterian service of Holy Communion, participants usually pass the bread and wine from person to person—a symbol of each person serving as a priest (servant) to the other person.
 We believe that each Christian has direct access to God through worship, prayer, personal confession, and the study of Scripture.

-Generally Communion is celebrated at First Presbyterian Church on the first Sunday of each month at worship and also on Maundy Thursday (the Thursday before Easter) and at other special services throughout the year.
+Communion is generally celebrated at First Presbyterian Church on the first Sunday of each month at worship and also on Ash Wednesday, Maundy Thursday (the Thursday before Easter), Easter, Christmas Eve and at other special services throughout the year.